 To be fair, I wrestled internally with which animal to put at the top of my list.
 I do like them all but I eventually gave in and chose the Asian Elephant as the winner of the category.
 Hands down, it is cuter than its African counterpart.
 It’s rare that you’ll ever be charged by the Asian variety.
 They are gentle giants that are quite docile.
 And while there is arguably some controversy surrounding the sustainability of the Asian elephant and its role in tourism, I believe that managed correctly, there is a positive future for both to co-exist.
 I highly recommend visiting a sanctuary/camp on your next trip to Thailand.
 Goway offers a wide variety to choose from, all of which have been properly vetted as ethical operations.
-If I had to choose my personal favourite, I’d recommend a stay at Elephant Hills Jungle Camp nestled in the mountains of Khao Sok National Park.
 An afternoon spent with an elephant can be life-changing.

 There you have it: Asia’s Big Five Countdown.
 Which one would you most like to see on your next trip?